bholeneha/Surfs_up/README.md

 # SURF'S UP

 ## Overview
-Analyzing temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable in Hawaii year-round.
+Analyzing temperature data for the months of June and December in Oahu, in order to determine if a surf and ice cream shop business is sustainable in Hawaii year-round.

 ### Purpose